 Given the large sequence data files quality checking can sometimes take substantial amounts of time on slower computers.
 XXX @ME: give time needed to check and trim one gig on my machine.
-To speed up the process, RobiNA can run several quality checks in parallel in separate threads.
+To accelerate the process, RobiNA can run several quality checks in parallel in separate threads.
 The number of parallel processes used is initially set to the number of CPUs detected on the computer but can be modified by the user.
 Additionally, when using uncompressed input data, users can choose to run the quality checks only on a random sample of the input data.
 The sample size can be modified on the “File settings” tab in the quality check settings step.
 Depending on the sample size this will give a very fast overview of the input data quality.

 The quality check results can be browsed directly within RobiNA and will automatically be saved to the analysis project folder as PDF files when proceeding to the filtering step.
 The filtering step is organized as a modular construction kit.
 A total of seven different filter modules are available and can be freely combined to build a read trimming and filtering pipeline.
 The modules comprise quality-based trimmers removing low-quality bases from the start and end of each read or by scanning across each read with a sliding window, read length croppers a minimal length filter, an adapter clipper that removes user-supplied sequences and a barcode splitter than divides multiplexed, barcoded reads into separate files.
 A custom trimming pipeline can be easily assembled simply by drag & dropping modules into a workflow area.
 Each trimming step will be represented by a small GUI that exposes all modifiable trimming parameters to the user.
 We also make the trimming pipeline available as a stand-alone command line tool called trimmomatic that will, due to space constraints, be described in full detail in another publication.